Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras

 \begin{Exl} Anantharaman-Delaroche introduced locally contracting groupoid in \cite{A-D}.
 A locally compact Hausdorff \'{e}tale groupoid $\CG$ is called \textit{locally contracting} if for any non-empty open set $U$ in $\GU$, there exists an open subset $V$ of $U$ and an open bisection $O$ such that $\overline{V}\subset s(O)$ and $r(O\overline{V})\subsetneq V$.
-It is not clear in general whether the local contraction implies the pure infiniteness for locally compact Hausdorff \'{e}tale groupoids.
+It is not clear in general whether locally contracting implies pure infiniteness for locally compact Hausdorff \'{e}tale groupoids.
 However, we will show below that many examples of locally contracting groupoid in fact are purely infinite. \end{Exl}